Teldh/edurell/EVA_apps/EdurellVideoAugmentation/README.md

 <br>

-To organize the projecty is better to create and use a virtual env as Annotator app, but you can skip this step.
+To organize the projecty it is better to create and use a virtual env as Annotator app, but you can skip this step.

 #### Prerequisites: Anaconda